ULB-Darmstadt/shacl-form/README.md

 ---|---
-data-shapes | SHACL shape definitions (e.g. Turtle) used to generate the form data-shapes-url | When `data-shapes` is not set, load SHACL shapes from this URL data-shape-subject | Optional subject IRI for the root node shape.
-If not set, the first node shape is used data-values | RDF triples (e.g. Turtle) used to prefill the form data-values-url | When `data-values` is not set, load RDF triples from this URL data-values-subject | Subject (IRI or blank node id) for generated data.
+data-shapes | SHACL shape definitions (e.g. Turtle) used to generate the form data-shapes-url | When `data-shapes` is not set, load SHACL shapes from this URL data-shape-subject | Optional subject IRI for the root `sh:NodeShape`.
+If not set, the `<shacl-form>` first tries to resolve the root shape from `data-values-subject` and loaded data, preferring `dcterms:conformsTo`, then `rdf:type` / `sh:targetClass`, and finally falling back to the first node shape in the shapes graph data-values | RDF triples (e.g. Turtle) used to prefill the form data-values-url | When `data-values` is not set, load RDF triples from this URL data-values-subject | Subject (IRI or blank node id) for generated data.
 If not set, a blank node with a new UUID is created.
-If `data-values` or `data-values-url` is set, this id is used to find the root node in the data graph data-values-namespace | RDF namespace used when generating new RDF subjects.
+If `data-values` or `data-values-url` is set, this id is used to find the root node in the data graph.
+When exactly one `dcterms:conformsTo` statement exists in the loaded data graph, its subject is used automatically.
+For the selected subject, a `dcterms:conformsTo` object that is a known `sh:NodeShape` is used as the root shape before falling back to `rdf:type` / `sh:targetClass` data-values-namespace | RDF namespace used when generating new RDF subjects.
 Default is empty, which yields blank nodes data-values-graph | If set, serialization creates a named graph with this IRI data-language | Language for `langString` values (e.g. in `sh:name` or `rdfs:label`).
 Default is [`navigator.language`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language) with fallback to [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages)